 The silhouette is at once modern and classic, the construction is as tough as nails, and their denims are the gold standard, with their 12 oz. shirting denim being a favourite among fade enthusiasts for very good reason.

 Iron Heart do simple things exceptionally well, and this shirt is indigo-bleeding proof of that.
 There are no embellishments or eye-catching details.
 It’s just the western shirt perfected.
-They have a number of versions of the denim western, but the natural indigo one is king of the hill.
-The rich royal blue has to be seen in person to be fully appreciated.
+They have a number of versions of the denim western, but their overdyed indigo version is our favourite.
+Faded versions of this shirt have to be seen up close to be fully appreciated.

 - 12 oz. selvedge denim

 - Rinsed (expect no shrinkage)